nakedmcse/waifuVault-c-api-unofficial/README.md

 ### Get Bucket<a id="get-bucket"></a>

-To get the list of files contained in a bucket, you use the `getBucket` function and supply the token.
+To get the list of files and albums contained in a bucket, you use the `getBucket` function and supply the token.
 This function takes the following options as parameters:

 | Option      | Type      | Description             | Required | Extra info        |